Shop Olives and Antipasti

 Olives are, indeed, a fruit.
 They are grown on olive trees and classified as a stone fruit, or drupe fruit, like peaches, pistachios, almonds, cherries and plums.

-Are Eating Olives Good For You?
+Is Eating Olives Good For You?

 Olives are good for you!
 Olives and olive oil are part of the famed Mediterranean diet, an eating style inspired by those living near to the Mediterranean Sea (France, Italy, Greece and Spain).
 Olives are high in antioxidants, like Vitamin E, and studies show they are beneficial for prevention of heart disease, bone disease and cancer.
 While olives contain fat, it is the healthy fat (mono-unsaturated fat), which helps to regulate cholesterol.
 In addition, olives are classified as fermented foods, which have their own benefits to maintaining a healthy gut.